-How AI Interior Design Tools Work
+How AI Interior Design Tools Actually Work in 2026

 AI room design tools have become considerably more capable in the past two years, but the category now contains tools built on significantly different underlying technology.
 The difference matters because it directly affects what kinds of results each tool can produce and what its limitations are.
+The AI interior design market was valued at $3.28 billion in 2025 and is growing at 20.9% CAGR — meaning the tools available today will look substantially different from those available even twelve months from now.

 The first generation of widely available AI room design tools used image diffusion models — the same technology behind Stable Diffusion and Midjourney.
 These models were trained on large datasets of images and learned to generate new images by progressively adding detail to random noise.
 For room redesign, a diffusion approach takes your room photograph and guides the model to produce a new version that incorporates the requested style.